Persists/classifaas-results/Peresentation_notes.md

 #### Slide 1: Title Slide

 Welcome everyone.
 Today I am presenting my Master Thesis titled 'Exploring the Effects of Hardware Heterogeneity on FaaS Performance Variability.'
-My name is Jonas Heisterberg.
+My name is Jonas as you might know already.

 #### Slide 2: Motivation - The gap between the "Serverless" promise and the physical reality.

-- We will focus on the core promise of FaaS is abstraction of infrastructure management:
+- I will focus on the core promise of FaaS is abstraction.
-  - it enables developers focusing on writing code rather worrying about the underlying infrastructure, and its management.
+  - it promisses developers focusing on writing code rather worrying about the underlying infrastructure, and its management.
-  - On FaaS Platforms Developers only specify abstract resource requirements of their functions, like memory size.
+  - Developers only specify abstract resource requirements of their functions, like memory size.
   - The platform automatically handles resource allocation, and scaling of function instances that serve incoming requests.
 - In reality identical functions with the same configuration still exhibit significant performance variability.
 - Because FaaS uses pay-per-use billing, this performance variance directly translates into cost variance